Ati people: Colonial era history

+During the Marcos dictatorship

+On Nov.
+10, 1978, six years after the declaration of Martial Law under Ferdinand Marcos, 65 Philippine islands including Boracay was declared "tourist zones and marine reserves" without any mention of the status of the Ati who were the original residents of the island.
+This de facto dispossession of Ati lands on Boracay by Marcos placed the islands under the control of the Philippine Tourism Authority, and marked the beginning of rapid development on the island, which resulted in the further marginalization of the Boracay Ati for decades.

 Demographics

 Language

-The Ati speak a distinct Philippine language known as Inati.
-According to a census in 1980, the speakers of Inati number about 1,500.
-Hiligaynon, Cebuano and Kinaray-a are also commonly used.
+The Ati speak a distinct language known as Inati.
+According to a census in 1980, speakers of Inati number about 1,500.
+Hiligaynon and Kinaray-a are also commonly used.

 Religion

 The Ati practice a form of animism that involves good and evil spirits.
 These spirits are nature spirits that often guard rivers, the sea, the sky, as well as the mountains.
 Sometimes, they may cause disease or comfort.
 The Ati from Negros refer to them as taglugar or tagapuyo, which literally means "inhabiting a place."
 Christianity has also been adopted due to less isolation and more contact with "outsiders."

 Ancestral lands

-The National Commission on Indigenous Peoples (NCIP) granted to the Ati community on Boracay a certificate of ancestral domain title (CADT) in 2010.
+The National Commission on Indigenous Peoples (NCIP) granted the Ati community on Boracay a certificate of ancestral domain title (CADT) in 2010.

 Atis were harassed and threatened in 2012 on two occasions by men identified with resort owners and local officials.
 Ati youth leader Dexter Condez was killed on February 22, 2013.
-The killing has not yet been resolved.
+The killings have not yet been resolved.

 The Supreme Court upheld the CADT in 2019 in favor of Atis against legal challenges mounted by private claimants.

+In 2018, four Certificates of Land Ownership Awards (CLOAs) for 3.2 hectares of agricultural land were granted to Ati communities as part of the national land reform program.
+Ati farmers now grow dragon fruit, banana, lemongrass, papaya, and vegetables on the land.